BCharash/PraiasPortugal/docs/application-state.md

 It should not duplicate permanent information stored in the data model.

 Whenever possible, state should be derived rather than duplicated.

+## Guiding Principle

+Application State should contain only information that may change during a user's interaction with the application.

+Permanent information belongs to the domain model.

+Transient information belongs to Application State.